 What is tarot?

-Tarot is a deck of 78 cards, arranged into two sections.
-22 of these are what we call the major arcana and include cards like the Lovers, Juudgement and the Devil.
-The remaining 56 cards are divided into 4 suits: Wands, Swords, Cups (or Chalices) and Pentacles (or Coins) with each suit having 14 cards.
+Picture this: a deck of 78 enchanting cards, divided into two captivating sections.
+First, we have the "major arcana" with 22 cards that boast names like the Lovers, Judgment, and the Devil.
+Intriguing, right?
+But wait, there's more!
+The remaining 56 cards are split into four marvelous suits: Wands, Swords, Cups (or Chalices), and Pentacles (or Coins), each suit flaunting 14 unique cards.

 Does tarot tell the future?